C-8 Best Interests decisions

 Proportionality

 The effort devoted to the process must be proportionate to the risks, benefits, irreversibility of action, and other factors involved.
 Giving morphine for postoperative pain or paracetamol for a headache are minor decisions and rarely require any process.
-Most routine care interventions are not controversial.
-Deciding not to continue a life-sustaining treatment is a significant decision.
-Some decisions, such as inserting a gastrostomy tube in an unconscious patient, may be substantial, depending on the context.
-It may commit the patient to long-term gastrostomy feeding.
-One must consider not only immediate risks and benefits but longer-term implications.
+Most routine care interventions are not subject to controversy.

 Sources of information.

 Information can be in any form: written, copies of letters, emails or text messages, video recordings, or what someone tells you.
 Informants should not be asked to sign anything, but it does help if they write down what they know.
-Always ask if there is an Advance Decision or Advance Statement.
+Always ask if there is an Advance Decision to Refuse Treatment or Advance Statement.

 Strategic decisions.

-1. Investigating a new symptom of a potentially serious but treatable condition.
+- Investigating a new symptom of a potentially serious but treatable condition.

 A strategic decision should be made on whether to start an investigation.
 If an inquiry with potential treatment is agreed upon, all future actions on the pathway can also be considered in the person’s best interests.
-This should be reviewed if new information arises, altering the initial considerations but otherwise allowing the process to continue.
+This should be reviewed if new information arises, altering the initial considerations but otherwise allowing the process to continue. - Limiting response to acute illness.

 Recording information.